wiseby/wiseby.github.io/aboutme.md

 * 3D printing is a hobby of mine and goes hand-in-hand fixing broken stuff.
 * Helping people.
 Nothing beats the feeling when you helped someone and get that smile of gratitude from someone in need.

-The list goes on, but that was from the top of my head in the moment.
+The list goes on, but that was from the top of my head.

 For the moment I'm in my journey to become a software-developer and studying at Borås Univesity?
 (An education with close ties to the companies demand).